Inspiration

 Charismatic people often make the most effective leaders.
-Their ability to execute impeccable communication skills while coming across as a seemingly ordinary person leads many down a road of intrigue.
+Their personal qualities and superficial charm help to execute impeccable communication skills, all while coming across as a seemingly ordinary person.
+This in itself leads many down a road of intrigue.

-So what exactly is charisma, and why is it so closely linked with neurodiversity?
-Let’s take a closer look at this charming trait and see what we can uncover about the different aspects of charisma.
+So what is charisma, and why do charismatic people make such good leaders?
+Let’s take a closer look at this charming trait and see what we can uncover about the different aspects of this special ability.

 What is the Definition of Charisma?